ORTools4MTEX/ORTools/README.md

 ---

 ### [plotMap_variants](./src/plotMap_variants.m)
+This function plots an ebsd map by colorising child grains according to their variant IDs.
+It also outputs the area fraction of each variant.

 The function plots the map of child grains colored according to their variant ID.

 - Syntax
   -  plotMap_variants(job)
 - Input
   - job  - @parentGrainReconstructor
-- Option
+- Options
-  - colormap - colormap string
+  - colormap - colormap variable
   - grains   - Plot grain data instead of EBSD data

 <p align="center">